Diagram complexes, formality, and configuration space integrals for braids: Relation to Bott-Taubes configuration space integrals

 \begin{prop} The map $\phi$ is a map of Hopf algebras.

 \end{prop}

 The next proposition is convenient for organizational purposes.

+\begin{prop} The map $\phi$ preserves any subspace given by a fixing a defect, order, or (total) degree of the diagrams. \end{prop}

+In other words, $\phi$ preserves the defect, order, and total degree of any diagram except for those in its kernel (since we don't define those three quantities for the element $0$).

-\begin{prop} The defect, order, and (total) degree of a diagram are all preserved by $\phi$. \end{prop} \begin{proof} For each of these three quantities, the value on $\Gamma \in \LD(m)$ is the sum of the values on the components of $\Gamma$.
+\begin{proof} For each of these three quantities, the value on $\Gamma \in \LD(m)$ is the sum of the values on the components of $\Gamma$.
 Similarly, the value on a braid diagram $[\Gamma_1 | \cdots | \Gamma_p]$ is the sum of the values on each $[\Gamma_i]$, where we interpret the total degree of such a term to be $|\Gamma_i| - 1$.
-Since every link diagram is sent to shuffles of its connected components (or zero), it suffices to check the statement in the case that $\Gamma \in \LD(m)$ is connected.
+Since every link diagram is sent to shuffles of its connected components (or $0$), it suffices to check the statement in the case that $\Gamma \in \LD(m)$ is connected.

 The fact that $\phi$ preserves order follows from the agreement of the definitions of order in the two settings and the fact that $\phi$ preserves the numbers of edges and free vertices.
 The defect of $\Gamma \in \LD(m)$ is